ignytis/barp/README.md

 ### Task transformers

 If task template is incompatible with some executor, transformers could convert it into compatible one.
+Or it could be trasformation from configuration of other incompatible tool.

 ### Project management